-I received this book for free from St. Martin's Press in exchange for an honest review.
-This does not affect my opinion of the book or the content of my review.Deadly Little Sins by Kara Taylor
+I received this book for free from St. Martin's Griffin in exchange for an honest review.
+This does not affect my opinion of the book or the content of my review.Deadly Little Sins by Kara Taylor, Kara Thomas

 Series: Prep School Confidential #3